Interactive Tutorials: Learn Higher-Kinded-J by Building

 • An error handling workflow using Either and Validated for robust failure management

-• A configuration system using Reader monad for dependency injection
+• A configuration system using Reader for dependency injection

 • A user profile editor with deep nested updates using Lens composition